-The capital share typically lies between $\frac{1}{3}$ and $\frac{1}{2}$ .
-Obtaining an estimate of the change in capital growth requires a little more effort.
-We know from previous work that aggregate capital stock growth increases by 1.1 percentage points following liberalizations (Henry 2003).
+The capital share typically lies between 1/3 and 1/2.21 Obtaining an estimate of the change in capital growth requires a little more effort.
+We know from previous work that aggregate capital stock growth increases by 1.1 percentage points following liberalizations (Henry, 2003).
 We can use the aggregate number to calculate a rough upper bound for the change in manufacturing sector capital growth.
-For the countries in our sample, the manufacturing sector accounts for about $\frac{1}{5}$ of GDP.
+For the countries in our sample, the manufacturing sector accounts for about 1/5 of GDP.
 Assuming zero net growth in capital for the agriculture and service sectors, the largest possible increase in the growth rate of capital in manufacturing is about 5.5 percentage points.
 This back-of-the-envelope calculation finds empirical support elsewhere in the literature.
 Using a subset of the countries in this paper, Chari and Henry (2008) calculate that the growth rate of capital in the manufacturing sector increases by 4.1 percentage points per year following liberalizations.
-Increases in capital stock growth between 4.1 and 5.5 percentage points are also consistent with the size of the fall in the cost of capital that occurs following liberalizations.
+Increases in capital stock growth between 4.1 and 5.5 percentage points are also consistent with the size of the fall in the cost of capital that occurs following liberalizations.22

-Suppose the capital share is $\frac{1}{2}$ and the change in capital growth is 5.5 percentage points.
-Then for capital-deepening alone to explain the 3.9 percentage point increase in wage growth you need an elasticity of substitution less than or equal to 0.7.
-If the capital share is $\frac{1}{3}$ and the change in capital growth is 4.1 percentage points, then the elasticity of substitution must be less than or equal to 0.35.
-There is little consensus on the size of the elasticity of substitution.
-Early work estimated small elasticities that were statistically indistinguishable from zero.
-More recent studies cannot reject the hypothesis that the elasticity of substitution is 1 (Caballero 1994).
+Suppose the capital share is 1/2 and the change in capital growth is 5.5 percentage points.
+Then for capital-deepening alone to explain the 3.9 percentage-point increase in wage growth you need an elasticity of substitution less than or equal to 0.7.
+If the capital share is 1/3 and the change in capital growth is 4.1 percentage points, then the elasticity of substitution.
+Early work estimated small elasticities that were statistically indistinguishable from zero.23 More recent studies cannot reject the hypothesis that the elasticity of substitution is 1 (Caballero, 1994).
 Most relevant to the countries in this paper, Coulibaly and Millar (2007) estimate an elasticity of substitution of about 0.8 for South Africa.
 With a standard error of 0.08, the Coulibaly and Millar estimate could imply an elasticity as small as 0.64.
-With a change in capital growth of 5.5 percentage points, a capital share of $\frac{1}{2}$ , and an elasticity of substitution of 0.64, equation (9) predicts that liberalization would generate a 4.3 percentage point increase in wage growth.
+With a change in capital growth of 5.5 percentage points, a capital share of 1/2, and an elasticity of substitution of 0.64, Equation (9) predicts that liberalization would generate a 4.3 percentage-point increase in wage growth.